-Employee contributions to OCERS are mandatory.
+Employee contributions to the retirement system are mandatory.
 Your employer has elected to have your contributions made on a pretax basis.
 This means that the money is taken out of your pay before taxes have been deducted.
 The result is that you lower your current taxable income, which in turn lowers the amount of taxes you have to pay.